flipeador/browser-scripts/scripts/emojis/README.md

 Visit [getemoji.com][ge] to test support for emojis on your browser.

 You can also check the Unicode official website at [unicode.org][uni1] or [unicode-org.github.io][uni2].

+Consider reading [Unicode Characters][uc] to get a better understanding of unicode characters and emojis.

 ## Installation